SampleEnvironment/SECoP/protocol/issues/027d Proposals for Interface Classes.rst

 --------
 Add following interface classes:

-:note: these are modelled after the entangle classes.
+:note: these are proposed by MLZ.
 Just saying so, before somebody complains.
-       So far nobody else has made a proposal, so these are now proposed. *sniff*
+       So far nobody else has made a proposal for over a year, so these are now proposed.

 Sensor
 ~~~~~~